usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.4 Security Controls

-The CSP SHALL employ appropriately tailored security controls from the *high* baseline of security controls defined in [SP 800-53](#SP800-53) or an equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
+The CSP SHALL employ appropriately-tailored security controls from the *high* baseline of security controls defined in [SP 800-53](#SP800-53) or an equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
 The CSP SHALL ensure that the minimum assurance-related controls for *high-impact* systems or equivalent are satisfied.

 #### <a name="aal3records"></a> 4.3.5 Records Retention Policy